viewstools/docs/README.md

-# Views Docs - Productive way of creating interfaces
+# Views Docs - Productive framework for creating production quality interfaces

 ## 👋 How can you benefit from what we are doing?
 Views language is simple.
 There is no divs, classes, ids.
 We use blocks to compose interfaces.